Nchofon/THP-API-2022/README.md

-# The Health PAD API
+# The Health Pad API

 The code-based API for collecting relaying sensor data from medical tablet to custom web interface.